BernardoCampos99/basic_linux_Cpp/ubuntu_terminal_commands.md

 > - "g++" as a Compiler;
 > - "codelite" as an IDE;
 > - "cmake" which is used to control the Compiling process.
+>
-> Sometimes, installing stuff through terminal can install some high storage needy stuff, check if you have the freespace that the Terminal is asking and type ***Y***.
+> Sometimes, installing stuff through terminal can install some high storage needy stuff, so check if you have the freespace that the Terminal is asking and type ***Y***.

+Just to Remember, you can use "clear" command as much as you want, but be sure to follow the [instructions on Line 18](#L18)